ibm-cloud-docs/app-configuration/ac-feature-flags.md

 If you try to target a feature flag, that is not linked to a collection, a window is displayed to add a feature flag to a collection.
 {: note}

+## Configure feature rollout percentage
+{: #configure-rollout-percentage}

+You can configure the feature flag with a rollout percentage in the range of 0 to 100, denoting the applicability of the feature to a partial set of users or devices.
+Phased rollout helps to perform incremental expansion of the feature, providing more control on the release cycle and achieve progressive delivery.

 ## Targeting a segment with a feature flag
 {: #targeting-segment-with-feature-flag}